brettvanderwerff/Flaskerizer/README.md

-## Selection of large or small Flask application structure
+## Selection of large or small Flask application structure (optional)

-By default the value of *'large_app_structure'* in the configuration file (`Flaskerizer_src/config.py`) is set to `False`, which results in the creation of a small structure Flask app with the basic 'app.py' module containing both the Flask app object and all the routes:
+By default the value of *'large_app_structure'* in the configuration file (`Flaskerizer_src/config.py`) is set to `False`, which results in the creation of a small structure Flask app after running steps 1-4 under **Setup and Operation** with the basic 'app.py' module that contains both the Flask app object and all the routes:
 ```
 .
 ├── app.py    # Module with the Flask app and routes